FrauBoes/aviation_routing/README.txt

 BestFlightPlan
 -------------------

-This is a candidate solution for the term project of COMP20230.

 The program reads a file with a list of airports plus a given aircraft and writes the most economic route to a file.